VSpyridonos/aquagram/README.md

 # aquagram
-An instagram clone with pictures about seas, lakes, oceans.
+An instagram clone with pictures about seas, lakes, rivers and oceans.